Jacob Epstein: 1950s

 After the Second World War there was a notable change in attitudes to Epstein and, nearing seventy, he was about to enjoy a sustained period of recognition and one of the busiest periods of his artistic life.
 Early in 1950, he received his first commission in twenty years for a public monument, the statue Youth Advancing, for the 1951 Festival of Britain.
 Epstein's 1947 carving of Lazarus was bought by New College, Oxford and installed in the chapel there in January 1952.

 In 1947, the architect Louis Osman was employed by the nuns of the Convent of the Holy Child to rebuild their bomb-damaged buildings on Cavendish Square in central London.
 Osman's design featured a bridge that linked two parts of the complex and would support a large sculpture.
 The nuns were keen to have a sculpture of the Madonna and Child and planned to employ a Catholic sculptor for the work.
 Osman was determined to have a work by Epstein and, without consulting the nuns, had him produce a maquette.
 When the convent rejected Epstein's design on cost grounds, he and Osman, with help from Kenneth Clark and the Arts Council, agreed to cover the cost themselves.
-The convent agreed to Epstein's design provided he would listen any suggestions they made.
-After Epstein accepted their concerns about the face of the Madonna and changed the head, from one based on Kathleen Garman to one modelled on her friend Marcella Bazrtti, the convent began working hard to raise funds for the sculpture to be cast in lead.
+The convent agreed to Epstein's design provided he would listen to any suggestions they made.
+After Epstein accepted their concerns about the face of the Madonna and changed the head from one based on Kathleen Garman to one modelled on her friend Marcella Bazrtti, the convent began working hard to raise funds for the sculpture to be cast in lead.
 Unveiled on 14 May 1953 by Rab Butler, the Chancellor of the Exchequer, the Cavendish Square Madonna and Child met with near universal praise.

 While working on Madonna and Child during 1951 and 1952, Epstein undertook other major projects.
 In August 1951 he travelled to the United States to view the site in Fairmount Park, Philadelphia where the Philadelphia Museum of Art had commissioned him to create a large sculpture group, Social Consciousness; he was one of 250 sculptors who exhibited in the 3rd Sculpture International held there in the summer of 1949.
 In London, the Tate hosted a large retrospective exhibition of his work in September 1952 with fifty-nine sculptures and twenty drawings.